 “Planting with the ARP and ONA has provided funding which has bought us time to provide the means of grace (preaching, prayer, worship) on site where the people are.
 Additionally, the resources, coaching, and training have allowed me to not make as many uninformed mistakes as I would have made without the support of the presbytery and the ONA committee.”

 “ONA has provided River City Reformed with vital support; close relationships with other church planters, solid commitment to ongoing training, access to leading edge demographic tools, financial assistance, and pastoral concern for my well-being as a pastor, husband and father.
 One core group family remarked, ‘we have been impressed at how deeply involved the ARPC is in this work.’
 From the outset they have seen that we are not just a congregation, but a connectional church.”

 The Church Planting Process

-In order to plant with the ARP, one of our ten Presbyteries will need to refer you.
+In order to plant with the ARP, one of our ten Presbyteries will need to endorse you.
 If you are not currently a member of the ARP, ONA will introduce you to the most appropriate Presbytery for an interview.
 Once interviewed and referred by the Presbytery, you may begin preparing for assessment.

 Each candidate and their spouse are required to participate in a four-day, three-night Church Planter’s Assessment.
 This assessment will evaluate you and your spouse to determine if you have the gifts necessary for church planting.